Go West, Young Man

 Coming up with activities that engage and interest multiple generations makes family vacation planning both challenging and rewarding.
 The key is to devise a journey that emphasizes variety while ensuring that everyone shares in the larger adventure.
 Take, for example, the Western Canadian adventure I planned for a family that spanned three generations.

-That adventure started with two days at the Calgary Stampede, an annual spectacle of bull riding, steer roping, chuck wagon races, country music and more.
-It has the midway for the kids, the livestock exhibits for the horse-loving grandparents and all manner of diversions in between.
-Soon it was off to Alberta’s Badlands for a private trip to see one of the world’s foremost dinosaur collections at the Royal Tyrrell Museum where the kids helped dig for bones and everyone got properly Jurassic.
+That adventure started with two days in Calgary before heading to Alberta’s Badlands to see one of the world’s foremost dinosaur collections at the Royal Tyrrell Museum, where the kids helped dig for bones and everyone got properly Jurassic.

 The Pacific Yellowfin: A Yacht for Young and Old